← Back to main FAQ’S

 How long is the test?

 The amount of approved extended time varies from student to student.
-Extended time options include time and a half (4 hours, 30 minutes without the essay; 5 hours, 45 minutes with the essay), double time (6 hours without the essay; 7 hours, 40 minutes with the essay), and, in rare circumstances, more time (e.g. 150 percent additional time, or 7 hours, 30 minutes without the essay and 9 hours, 35 minutes with the essay).
+Extended time options include time and a half, double time, and, in rare circumstances, more time (e.g. 150 percent additional time).

 ↑ Back to top